zkurtz/repute/README.md

-# reputation
+# repute

 Python package dependency analytics.
 Know what you depend on!

 **This is a pre-alpha release.
 The package is available on pypi only to reserve the name space.**

-`reputation` takes your `requirements.txt` and scans data sources on the web to output a columnar report of metrics that help you understand the health of your dependencies.
+`repute` takes your `requirements.txt` and scans data sources on the web to output a columnar report of metrics that help you understand the health of your dependencies.

 ## Quickstart guide